 Current approaches to identifying COPD patients at risk of an avoidable inpatient admission stratify the target population without accounting for the clinical differences driving the risk.
 This blanket approach has a significant negative impact for COPD patients at risk of an acute exacerbation.

 Acute exacerbations of COPD (AECOPD) are a leading cause of COPD patient deterioration.
 These incidences also have a significant financial impact on the healthcare system.
 According to a recent study released in the International Journal of Chronic Obstructive Pulmonary Disease, AECOPD-related costs are estimated to be around $4069/year per patient.
 These costs increase with exacerbation frequency, severity, and the presence of comorbidity.

 The true incidence of AECOPD is difficult to determine because of underreporting.
 Approximately 50% of AECOPD are not reported by patients.
 But AECOPD drives 2.4% of acute hospitalizations.
 And acute exacerbations have an overall mortality rate of 11.6%, which increases up to 37% in patients with repeat admissions.

-Jvion’s Cognitive Machine helps Geisinger more precisely identify patients at risk of an AECOPD within the next 30 days.
-For each patient, the clinical, behavioral, and socioeconomic factors contributing to his or her risk are identified by the machine.
+The Jvion Machine helps Geisinger more precisely identify patients at risk of an AECOPD within the next 30 days.
+For each patient, the clinical, behavioral, and socioeconomic factors contributing to his or her risk are identified.
 Using the Eigen Sphere technology at the heart of the machine’s engine, the solution extrapolates which interventions will result in the best outcome while also ensuring patient engagement.
 Each output is actionable, highly personalized, and patient-specific to drive to the greatest likelihood of improved health.
-This capability to addresses the shortcomings of existing predictive or machine learning models by enabling a more granular and personalized view into each patient’s risk of an AECOPD event.
+This capability addresses the shortcomings of existing predictive or machine learning models by enabling a more granular and personalized view into each patient’s risk of an AECOPD event.